 Campus Safety maintains a Daily Crime Log.
 The log includes all crimes reported to Campus Safety.
 Campus Safety records log entries within 48 hours of receiving crime information.
 The most current 60 days of information will be made available for review.
 For information older than 60 days, the requester should contact Campus Safety.
-The college will protect the confidentiality of the victim and reporting parties by not disclosing any personally identifiable information.
+The college will protect the confidentiality of the victim and reporting parties by not disclosing any personally identifiable information in the crime log.